The easiest and fastest way to install and run MiToBo is to activate MiToBo's update site in Fiji:

 Since release 1.8 MiToBo's implementation requires at least Java 1.8.

-Below the following kinds of files are available for download:
+At the bottom of this page additional files are available for download:

-- Distribution: complete distributions including all dependencies, scripts, documentation, etc.
+- Old distributions: complete distributions including all dependencies, scripts, documentation, etc.

-- Binaries only: only the jar archives, no dependencies nor documentation
+- Binaries only: only the jar archives, no dependencies neither documentation

 Maven Project Template